Fairy rings lawn disease - identification, cause, symptoms and treatment

 A Fairy Ring is a lawn disease that is caused by certain types

-on what type of fungus is causing the problem but they generally
+on what type of fungus is causing the problem.
+They generally

 form one or more of the following:

-- A ring of toadstools on the lawn when there is sufficient moisture
+- A ring of toadstools on the lawn when there is enough moisture

 - One or more rings of deep green, lush looking grass